pivotal/docs-tap/scst-store/use-load-balancer.hbs.md

-# Use Your LoadBalancer with Supply Chain Security Tools - Store
+# Use your LoadBalancer with Supply Chain Security Tools - Store

 This topic describes how to use your LoadBalancer with Supply Chain Security Tools (SCST) - Store.